Battery233/ST_COURSEWORK/README.md

 src/Task1Functional.java is the functional testing part for the code.

+src/Task1Coverage.java is the branch coverage testing part for the code.

 code-coverage-1.JPG is the code coverage graph for functional testing.

 branch-coverage-1.JPG is the branch coverage graph for functional testing.

+branch-coverage-2.JPG is the branch coverage graph for coverage testing.